futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 ![Catalog Service](./images/K2SqlCatalogService01.png)

+#### Additional Coordinator APIs

+Apart from the catalog APIs described in above section, coordinator provides additional APIs.
+* Heartbeat: between a SQL executor and a SQL coordinator.
+For example, the SQL executor could preload all existing tables to avoid cold start and receive the schema update via heartbeats.
+* isInitDBDone() for SQL executor to check if the SQL coordinator has finished InitDB or not so that it could go to the ready state, this could be implemented by http status code as well.

 #### Initialization

 When the coordinator first starts up, it needs to initialize the catalog system and internal data.
 * System catalogs
 * Existing user database tables
 * Internal states such as whether initDB is finished or not
-* load existing tables into cache

 ##### System catalogs

 Postgres consists of a set of system catalogs as described in [PG doc](https://www.postgresql.org/docs/current/catalogs.html).
 All the catalogs start with the
 "pg_" prefix.
 Meanwhile, The [information schema](https://www.postgresql.org/docs/11/information-schema.html) consists of a set of views that contain information about the objects defined in the current database.
 The information schema is defined in the SQL standard and can therefore be expected to be portable and remain stable — unlike the system catalogs, which are specific to PostgreSQL and are modeled after implementation concerns.
 The information schema views do not, however, contain information about PostgreSQL-specific features.
 The views are defined in this [sql](https://github.com/futurewei-cloud/chogori-sql/blob/master/src/k2/postgres/src/backend/catalog/information_schema.sql).

 For Postgres, it always creates a new database from templates.
 The two templates are [template0 and template1](https://www.postgresql.org/docs/11/manage-ag-templatedbs.html), where template0 is never changed after the PG cluster starts and template1 includes other changes.
 By default, PG copies the standard system database named template1.
 As a result, when a cluster starts up, the SQL coordinator needs to create template0, template1, and Postgres (and other default databases) databases.
-Each database consists a subset of system catalogs (might not all system catalogs).
+Each database consists a subset of system catalogs.

-Since we have multiple SQL executors with a PG process inside, we need to initialize the default databases inside SQL coordinator instead of the PG instance inside the SQL executor to make each SQL executor stateless and keep schema data consistency.
+Since we have multiple SQL executors with a PG process inside each one, we need to initialize the default databases inside SQL coordinator instead of the PG instance inside the SQL executor to make each SQL executor stateless and keep schema data consistency.
 The SQL coordinator stores the schema data on K2 storage layer to keep the data consistent and durable, it also cache the database (namespace), table, and index data locally.

-For the cache, we would keep a map of namespace to a collection that include id-table, name-table, id-indexTable maps.
+For the cache, we would keep a map of namespace to a collection that includes id-table, name-table, id-indexTable maps.

 ![Coordinator Cache](./images/K2SqlCoordinatorCache01.png)

-The default databases(namespaces) could be generated directly when SQL coordinator starts for the first time.
-They could also be created by loading from a snapshot of some storage format.
+The default databases could be generated directly when SQL coordinator starts for the first time.
+They could also be created by loading from a snapshot in some storage format.
 After that, an internal isInitDBDone flag is set to true so that SQL executors could check this flag and become ready only after this flag is true.

 When we store system catalogs, we store the schema of the tables into a table, for example, a "sys_catalog" table with each row represents a table schema.